Comments Positive ones only

 |

-Calendar: Where you can read all the rules on how to get points award per award.
+Calendar: Read all the rules for points per award.

-The Kate Winslet Rule: A closer look at how leading and supporting acting categories are determined.
+The Kate Winslet Rule: How leading vs supporting acting categories are determined.

-The Formula's Most Important Rule: How the Formula predicts the best picture and best director nominees.
+The Formula's Most Important Rule: How we predict Best Picture and Best Director nominees.

 |